You’re now a member of the GSAS community. Welcome!

 Serving Fordham’s dual-campus and dynamic student body, Futures programming events are held online and on the Rose Hill and Lincoln Center campuses.

 At its core, Futures is run by graduate students for graduate students.
-It operates with the support of the GSAS Dean’s office, faculty members in academic departments across the arts and sciences, the Graduate Student Association, and other University support units such as the Office of Career Services; Office of the Chief Diversity Officer; and the Office of Counseling and Psychological Services.
+It operates with the support of the GSAS Dean’s office, faculty members in academic departments across the arts and sciences, the Graduate Student Council, and other University support units such as the Office of the Chief Diversity Officer and Office of Counseling and Psychological Services.

 We are here to serve you in your academic, personal and professional development.
-Visit our Contact Us page to reach out with questions, comments or provide feedback.
+Visit our Contact GSAS Futures page to reach out with questions, comments or provide feedback.